jwkjng/dozerjs/README.md

-Dozer creates a core server environment using [NodeJS](http://www.nodejs.org) and the [Express framework](http://expressjs.com) then allows you to build api endpoints, database schemas, and adapters which all work together to provide the services required on the front-end.
+Dozer creates a core server environment using [NodeJS](http://www.nodejs.org) and the [Express framework](http://expressjs.com) then allows you to build api endpoints, database models, components and adapters which all work together to provide the services required on the front-end.

 ## Core

 The core of Dozer is the [Express](http://expressjs.com/) setup which sets a number of common configuration properties, handles RESTful API endpoints and serves static files.
-It then reads in the application configuration, loads any adapters and builds the API endpoints.
+It then reads in the application configuration, loads any adapters, components & controllers, and chains everything together.

 ## Components

 Components are simply modules which are loaded and available throughout the application.
 The can be database modules, express middleware or anything else required by the application or any of the controllers.

+## Adapters

+Similar to components adapters are modules which connect internally.
+Specifically things like database adapters, sockets, etc.

 ## API